105 Addison Ave.

 Monday–Friday: 9 a.m.–5 p.m.

-As fellowship-trained facial plastic surgeons, we work exclusively on the face and neck and can perform all facelift variations at our San Francisco Bay Area office in Palo Alto.
+As fellowship-trained facial plastic surgeons, we work exclusively on the face and neck and can perform all facelift variations for our patients from Palo Alto, San Jose, Redwood City, and other Bay Area communities.
 A good facelift should not only address the skin but also lift and tighten the deep tissues and facial muscles.
-Our experience and comfort level when performing facelift and neck lift procedures allows us to address the deep structures using smaller incisions and to create natural-looking, long-lasting results with a typically shorter recovery period.
+Our experience and comfort level when performing facelift and neck lift procedures allows us to address the deep structures using smaller incisions and create natural-looking, long-lasting results with a typically shorter recovery period.
 At L&P Aesthetics, our goal is to design a treatment plan that is right for your face.

 Facelift & Neck Lift